 - OnePlus 5T vs OnePlus 5: worth the upgrade?

 Cast your vote, and participate in our giveaway!

-There you have it — our picks from the best Android has to offer right now.
-Out of those listed, which do you feel is the very best?
+There you have it — our picks from the best Android phones of 2018.
+Out of those listed, which do you feel is the very best smartphone of 2018?
 Be sure to sound off in the poll below.
 Each month we will also be conducting a giveaway, giving our readers a chance to win the phone with the most votes.

-Congratulations to Bram W. (Netherlands), winner of our January 2018 giveaway!
+Congratulations to Adrian L. (Australia), winner of our April 2018 giveaway!

 Looking for something more specific than just the best phone of 2018?
 Maybe the best cheap phone, a dual-SIM phone, or something specific to your carrier?
 No matter what you’re looking for, we have you covered:

 - Best cheap Android phones